clemaitre58/foo-example-git/README.md

 My first line of code

-My nd line of line
+My nd line of code

+my rd line of code

+modif in second branch